 “Honour”-based violence occurs worldwide, across cultures and religions.
-Meaghan Seymour checks in with Paula Kweskin on her first documentary featuring women’s rights activists from around the world.
+Meaghan Brittini checks in with Paula Kweskin on her first documentary featuring women’s rights activists from around the world.

 Honor Diaries is an upcoming documentary film that captures nine prominent women’s rights activists who come together to engage in a discussion spanning several days.
 Their roundtable-style, open, and emotionally charged talks circle around the atrocities of “honour”-based violence and abuse faced by women in Muslim-majority societies.
 Their talks aim not only to raise awareness about these issues, but also to inspire viewers to action.